sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/iam-and-admin-exp/index.md

 #### Team internal communication

 We are a globally distributed team with 16+ hours of time zone difference.
 Asynchronous communication is a key for achieving high visibility and close collaboration within the team.
-In addition to [general Sourcegraph async communication guidelines](../../../../../company-info-and-process/communication/asynchronous-communication.md), we agreed to the following recommendations within the Cloud SaaS team.
+In addition to [general Sourcegraph async communication guidelines](../../../../../company-info-and-process/communication/asynchronous-communication.md), we agreed to the following recommendations within the IAM and Admin Experience team.

 ##### Team communication channels and how to use them